BlockchainMaterial/Hyperledger-Prerequisites-Setup/README.md

 - You should (again, in the appropriate startup file) extend your command search path to include the Go `bin` directory.
 Run `export PATH=$PATH:$GOPATH/bin`.
 4. Download Node by typing in: `brew install node`.
 - Note: If you already have node, run `brew upgrade node`.
-- Check installation by running `node -v'
+- Verify version and installation, run `node -v`
 - Run `npm -v`
 5. Download [Python2](https://hackercodex.com/guide/python-development-environment-on-mac-osx/) `brew install python@2`.
 - Check if you have it installed by running `python --version`.
 Python 2.7 is required.